SF&F Links: Australian

 Ibn Qirtaiba

 Ibn Qirtaiba is the magazine for the Mensa science fiction special interest group.
-It features reviews of fiction,
+It features reviews of fiction, interviews with international authors, and other material by members.
+Site design is simple, and features minimal graphics.

 [Checked 29-Feb-96]